-Some suggested PhD projects are given on the PhD topics page.
-If you are interested in one of these topics, please contact the named supervisor.
-Read the application section below first.
+Suggested PhD projects are given on the PhD topics page.
+If you are interested in one of these topics, contact the named supervisor.
+Read the sections below first.

-We also welcome suggestions of other topics from candidates.
+We also welcome suggestions of topics from candidates.
 You should first identify a potential supervisor, then send some information about yourself and your desired area of research, and why you've chosen the particular person.
 To find a potential supervisor, try:

-Please don't spam lots of people.
-A carefully written, relevant message is much more likely to get a positive response or be passed on.
+Please don't spam lots of people!
+A carefully written, relevant message is much more likely to get a response or be passed on.

-Funding is available for topics that connect to our EPSRC CDTs, you may wish to apply to one of them directly (note that the CDTs have different application procedures and have a 4-year programme including a Masters year):
+For topics that connect to our UKRI CDTs, you may wish to apply to one of them directly:

 PhD applications require an identified supervisor, CV, previous degree transcript(s), names of referees and a research proposal.
 The research proposal can be a statement of your own ideas, or an elaborated version of an idea from us.

 A good research proposal demonstrates basic understanding of an area from a research point of view.
 It should suggest some avenues to investigate and a methodology to follow, and include some scholarly references which you have studied.
 We don't give more explicit instructions on writing the research proposal, since it is used as part of the assessment process; however, time permitting, your potential supervisor should be willing to review a draft before you submit and give you some feedback.
-The length of your research proposal is flexible, but we prefer longer proposals (6-8 pages or more) which give you space to set out an idea and plan, as well as give references.
+The length of your research proposal is flexible, but we prefer longer proposals (6-8 pages or more) which give you space to set out your idea and plan, as well as give references.

 Please note that PhD scholarships are competitive and admission is highly selective even for students with their own funding.
 As a guide, at a minimum you should have obtained a 2:1 class undergraduate degree or an MSc with distinction from a UK University, or an equivalent level from outside the UK.